lapesd/dynemol/docs/profiling/serial.md

 | `solap` 			| 1.141	   |
 | `multipoles2c` 	| 1.067	   |

+##### Conclusions

+- `-report callstacks` only allows one item in the `column` argument.
+So, it is not too clear which function is which here.
+- Functions and its CPI (cycles per instruction):
-The lower the CPI rate value, lower the cache hit performance of the function (usually).
+- The lower the CPI rate value, lower the cache hit performance of the function (usually).

 ## Perf